Biomedical Waste Disposal Guidelines

 Infectious Waste

-Infectious waste is another regulated biomedical waste category.
+Infectious waste is another biomedical waste category.
 An item falls under an infectious waste designation if it poses a risk of transmitting an infection to a human or another animal.

-Types of waste that fall under this designation often include, blood soaked materials or blood and blood components like plasma and serum, pathological waste, certain human bodily fluids like amniotic or cerebrospinal fluids, used sharps, laboratory waste, and animal waste.
+Types of waste that fall under this designation often include blood-soaked materials or blood and blood components like plasma and serum, pathological waste, certain human bodily fluids like amniotic or cerebrospinal fluids, used sharps, laboratory waste, and animal waste.

 Radioactive Waste